magarena/magarena/release/README.txt

 - fixed: when at exactly 1 life, shocklands come into play untapped
 - fixed: Vindicate has the image of Orim's Chant
 - fixed: AEther Vial and Legacy's Allure's abilities missing
+- fixed: Nephalia Drownyard can tap itself for mana while using its ability

 - added the following cards:
   Alpha Brawl